nuts-foundation/nuts-node/docs/pages/administering-your-node.rst

 The following is needed to run a Nuts node:

-1. Nuts executable for your platform (Docker guide is coming soon).
+1. Nuts executable for your platform.
 2. The address of your running Nuts node.
 You can pass this using the `address` variable.

 Commands